strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 Even in this case the `<eventhubs-namespace>` has to be replaced with the Event Hub namespace to connect to and the `EH_CONNECTION_STRING` environment variable has to be defined in the JSON application settings file containing the connection string as already used for the Kafka Mirror Maker configuration.

 For more information about Azure Functions connecting to Event Hub this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs-trigger) provides really useful information.
-The application can run even locally or be published on the Azure cloud.
+The application can run locally or be published on the Azure cloud.

-To try the entire pipeline, we just miss sending messages and see how they are mirrored to Event Hub triggering the above function to be executed.
+To try the entire pipeline, we just miss sending messages and see how they are mirrored to Event Hub causing the above function to be executed.
-To do so, just use the `kafka-console-producer` command linme tool provided by every default Apache Kafka installation.
+To do so, just use the `kafka-console-producer` command line tool provided with Apache Kafka.
-Start a new pod in the Kubernetes cluster for hosting the producer and types a couple of JSON messages as follow.
+Start a new pod in the Kubernetes cluster for hosting the producer and type a couple of JSON messages as follows.

 > They have to be JSON structured messages because the default Azure Functions deserializer expects this format